 We’re also able to make smaller, incremental adjustments on our stockpiles.
 This results in considerably less commercial impact on the business, then one big write-down come reconciliation time.

-For each site, the supervisor can also now print out their own PDF report from Propeller.
+For each site, the supervisor can also now print out their own Measurement Report (as a PDF) from Propeller.
 This includes a picture of the stockpile, volume, tonnage, and the material.
 Site managers can then take that report out in the field to check that reporting volumes are physically matching up.

 For the first time, we can independently check quantities, measure distances and road grades, estimate blast volumes, and more.
 We’ve gone from having almost no data to an abundance of data with minimal capital outlay.